Gerardo Parra

 Gerardo Enrique Parra (born May 6, 1987) is a Venezuelan former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Milwaukee Brewers, Baltimore Orioles, Colorado Rockies, San Francisco Giants and Washington Nationals, as well for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Milwaukee Brewers, Baltimore Orioles, Colorado Rockies, San Francisco Giants and Washington Nationals, as in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
 Parra is a two-time Gold Glove Award winner and won the 2019 World Series as a member of the Nationals.

-Career
+Playing career

+Minor leagues

+Parra signed with the Arizona Diamondbacks as a free agent in August 2004.
+He made his professional debut in 2006 with the Missoula Osprey in the rookie-level Pioneer League and was named a Post-Season All-Star.
+He spent the majority of the 2007 season with the South Bend Silver Hawks of the Class-A Midwest League.
+He batted .320 and won the Midwest League batting title.

+Parra entered 2008 ranked as the Diamondbacks' third-best prospect according to Baseball America.
+He split the season between the Visalia Oaks of the Class-A Advanced California League and the Mobile BayBears of the Double-A Southern League.
+He was chosen to represent Team World at the 2008 Futures Game and collected a single.

 Arizona Diamondbacks

-On May 13, 2009, the Diamondbacks promoted Parra to the major leagues from the Double A Mobile BayBears when left fielder Conor Jackson was placed on the disabled list.
+On May 13, 2009, the Diamondbacks promoted Parra to the major leagues from the Double-A Mobile BayBears when left fielder Conor Jackson was placed on the disabled list.
 He was inserted into the starting lineup the same day, and in his first Major League at bat he became the 100th player in MLB history to hit a home run in his first at bat.